 The study results are expected to change the mindset about the effectiveness of weight loss programs in older people, i.e., the study will clear myths about the potential benefits of older people trying to reduce their weight.

 For the study, scientists selected 242 patients who attended the WISDEM-based obesity service between 2005 and 2016 and compared two groups (those aged under 60 years and those aged between 60 and 78 years) for the weight loss time within the service.

 All patients had their body weight measured before and after lifestyle interventions administered and coordinated within the WISDEM-based obesity service.
-The rate decreased in body weight determined across both groups.
+The rate of decrease in body weight was determined across both groups.
 When compared, the two groups were equal factually, with those aged 60 years and over on average reducing their body weight by 7.3% compared with a bodyweight reduction of 6.9% in those aged under 60 years.
-Both groups spent a similar amount of time within the obesity service, on average 33.6 months for those 60 years and over, and 41.5 months for those younger than 60.
+Both groups spent a similar amount of time within the obesity service, an average of 33.6 months for those 60 years and over and 41.5 months for those younger than 60.